lucascaniggia/Flask-Web-App/README.md

 ## Thanks

-To @techwithtim for his awesome and funny tutorials! 🙏🏾🙌🏾
+To [@TechWithTim](https://www.techwithtim.net/) for his awesome and funny tutorials! 🙏🏾🙌🏾